Discrimination

 Who is the claim against?

-A claim of disability discrimination against a school of any type (whether state funded or independent), or against a maintained nursery, can be made to the First-tier Tribunal (Special Educational Needs Tribunal Wales) (SENTW).
+A claim of disability discrimination against a school of any type (whether state funded or independent), or against a maintained nursery, can be made to the First-tier Tribunal Educational Tribunal for Wales (ETW).
 You can find information about discrimination appeals on the tribunal’s website.

 A claim against a private nursery, a further education institution or a local authority would need to be brought in the County Court.

-You do not need to have a lawyer to go to the SEN Tribunal and the vast majority of parents do not have any representative at their appeals.
+You do not need to have a lawyer to go to the Education Tribunal for Wales (ETW) and the vast majority of parents do not have any representative at their appeals.

 Help and casework support and advice is available from SNAP Cymru, please contact us on: